 Incline and Resistance

 Many runners want to really boost up the incline (on treadmills) and crank up the resistance (on ellipticals) to get a more intense workout.
-That may be fine for some people who have worked up to it, but making your workout too extreme can put you at greater risk for Achilles tendonitis.
+That may be fine for some people who have worked up to it, but making your workout too extreme too soon can put you at greater risk for Achilles tendonitis.
 If you've suffered from foot problems before, keep your incline at 2% and resistance low if you use an elliptical.

 Duration and Frequency

 It's important to give yourself a break no matter what the state of your physical activity or feet.
 Don't work out too frequently or too long to prevent foot problems from occurring.
-If recovering from an injury work out for no longer than 30 minutes, using the suggestions above for incline and resistance.
+If recovering from an injury, work out no longer than 30 minutes, using the suggestions above for incline and resistance.

 Purchase Proper Shoes